Fossil collecting code

 Contact details

-Written and designed by Roy Shepherd ©2010.
-Special thanks to my wife Lucinda Shepherd and
+Written and designed by Roy Shepherd.
+Special thanks to my wonderful wife

 British Isles A Natural History with Amanda Parr (BBC1)